It’s become harder to get a payday loan and other high cost credit in 2022.

-So where can you go if you need a loan and you are refused?
+So where can you go if you need credit and you know you will be refused by high street banks?

 Get a loan from a non payday lender?

-You can divide alternative lenders roughly into three sorts
+You can divide the alternatives to payday lenders roughly into four sorts.

 The good – ethical lenders

-Even if you haven’t got a great credit record, it may still be possible to get credit from a local credit union or ethical lending initiatives.
+Even if you haven’t got a great credit record, it may still be possible to get credit from a local credit union or ethical community lenders.
 They tend to adopt a more personal approach, rather than “computer says no”.
-Many are small and local:

-Most of these ethical options aren’t cheap.
-Without a good credit record, no-one is going to lend you money at 5% interest…
+Most of these ethical loans aren’t cheap.
+Without a good credit record, no-one is going to lend you money at 10% interest…

 The bad – other high-cost lending

-feel I’ve spent every single penny I’ve ever had on this loan worst idea I’ve ever had!
+- feel I’ve spent every single penny I’ve ever had on this loan, the worst idea I’ve ever had!

-basically biggest mistake I have ever made in my life.
+- basically the biggest mistake I have ever made in my life.

 If you have been on Universal Credit for 6 months, you may be able to get a Budgeting Advance.
-For older benefits such as ESA or Income Support for six months, apply for an interest-free budgeting loan – fill out the form here to apply.
+For Pension Credit and some older benefits such as Income Support, apply for an interest-free budgeting loan using the form here.

 In the five week wait until you get Universal Credit, ask for an Advance Payment.
 This is an interest-free loan that is later deducted when your UC starts being paid.